seantan1/hrc20-token-project-website/README.md

 ## My HRC20 Token project website
-Visit my portfolio for the latest and update link
+Developed using ReactJS and using Web3 to interact with the Harmony blockchain.
+Visit the website [here](https://puruland.com/)